-We both proudly support cat sanctuaries and adoption centres.
-After all, our two cats, Chickpea and Peanut are both rescued cats that we adopted from shelters in Ontario.
+We both proudly support cat sanctuaries and adoption centers.
+After all, our two cats are both rescued cats that we adopted from shelters at home in Ontario, Canada.
+There are so many stray cats, both at home and around the world, that it’s best to “adopt, not shop”.
 We wholeheartedly appreciate the tireless efforts of those who operate animal shelters as they are primarily run by volunteers.
-Though we wouldn’t be adopting any cats from Rome, we thought it would be a fun outing to visit the Torre Argentina Roman Cat Sanctuary.
-Not only would we be able to interact with some kitties, but we could donate to a great cause.

 Where History and Cats Unite

-Not only is it a cat sanctuary, but it also happens to be an ancient archaeological marvel.
-In the middle of a busy city intersection lies some remnants of ancient Roman civilization, barely unearthed.
+It’s the best place to see cats in Rome.
+However, it’s also an ancient archaeological marvel.
+In the middle of a busy city intersection lies some of the remnants of ancient Roman civilization, barely unearthed.
 Located twenty feet below the modern city surface, Largo di Torre Argentina hosts four Republican Roman temples and the remains of Pompey’s Theatre.
 It is widely believed that the famous dictator, Julius Caesar was assassinated in this square back in 44 BC.

 After Italian unification, this site was originally going to be torn down.
 However, during the demolition process, the giant arms and head of a marble statue were discovered.
 The site was declared a holy area and was preserved from destruction.

-Ever since this ancient site was excavated, cats have lived there.
+Ever since this ancient site was excavated, feral cats have lived there.
 Stray and abandoned cats took shelter in the ruins where they could be protected from the elements.
 Cat lovers, predominantly women, regularly visited the site to feed and take care of the cats since 1929.
-The shelter officially began in 1993 when desperately needed funds were raised to vaccinate, provide medical care, and spay/neuter the cats.
+The shelter officially began in 1993 when desperately needed funds were raised to vaccinate, provide medical care, and spay/neuter these feral cats in Rome.

 Cats With Special Needs

 One of the sweetest cats was a white cat with two amputated ears.
 He was constantly rubbing up against my legs and wanted lots of attention.
-He appeared to be very thankful for the love and care that he was receiving at the cat sanctuary.
+He appeared to be very thankful for the love and care that he was receiving at this Roman cat sanctuary.